dereknguyenio/microsoft-fabric-in-a-day/Instructions/Labs/03b-medallion-lakehouse-updated.md

     > **Note**: You may need to refresh the browser tab after enabling the preview feature.

-## Create a lakehouse and upload data to bronze layer
+## Create a lakehouse and upload data to Landing Zone layer

 Now that you have a workspace, it's time to switch to the *Data engineering* experience in the Fabric portal and create a data lakehouse for the data you're going to analyze.